LondonStageDB/database-code/README.md

 * `works/Works Table Final EH 3.15.19.xlsx`

 ### London Stage Database PDF Splitting
 This folder contains the scripts and intermediate JSON files to slice the original PDFs by date and key the slices to events in the database.
+To download the PDFs processed in this pipeline, [visit the original PDFs as scanned by the University of Michigan available on HathiTrust](https://catalog.hathitrust.org/Record/000200105).

 This folder was archived in 2025.